Frontline launches new Ford Transit Custom campervan

 Although simplicity is evident throughout the camper, it’s still fitted with all modern needs.

 Overall, this is a great new camper.
 Too good, almost.
-For a few thousand dollars less, you can get a Frontline converted Volkswagen Transporter with the little, 103kW engine.
+For a few thousand dollars less, you can get a Frontline converted Volkswagen Transporter with the little 103kW engine.
 Unless you wanted a specific layout that’s not yet available in the HiAce, there’s no way you’d bother.
 Even the more expensive 132kW VW doesn’t look quite the value this new model does.
-The safety, comfort, drive and layout of the new Toyota are just so good now that it’s a close game.
+The safety, comfort, drive, and layout of the new Toyota are just so good now that it’s a close game.
 For me, unless I needed AWD, I think the van from Japan is the best value camper in the range.

 THE BASIC FEATURES